MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamresumeiowithtag.md

 ## -description

-The **AcxStreamResumeIoWithTag** function is used to resume IO for a stream after it has been stopped.
+The **AcxStreamResumeIoWithTag** function is used to resume IO for a stream after stream IO has been stopped.
 It is similar to [AcxStreamResumeIo](nf-acxstreams-acxstreamresumeio.md) function, but provides the ability to use a Tag that provides additional diagnostic information.

 ## -parameters

 ### -param Stream

-A pointer to an existing ACXSTREAM Object.
-An ACXSTREAM Object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+An existing ACXSTREAM Object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Tag

-An optional ObjectTag that is a driver-defined value that the framework stores as an identification tag for the ACX driver.
+An optional Tag that is a driver-defined value that the framework includes with diagnostic tracing.

 ## -returns

 Void

 ## -remarks